Nature & Sacred Spaces

 These practices are simple, but their impact can be steady and supportive over time.

-Ways to Work with Nature & Sacred Space
+Ways to Work with Nature & Sacred Spaces

 • A dirt path running through a dense, green forest with sunlight streaming through the trees.